bgerner/horiseon-code-refactor/README.md

 - added id of “search-engine-optimization” to div directly under <main class=”content”> so corresponding button in header would do its job
 - removed preceding “benefit-” from lead, brand, and cost tags in the <aside class=”benefits”> section to avoid potential confusion from repetition of the word “benefit(s)”
 - gave each sentence of main p text its own line in HTML
-- changed div class=”hero” to span class=”hero” because it’s one line - CHANGED BACK because this caused hero image to dissapear
+- changed div class=”hero” to section class=”hero”
+- changed divs within header containing links to other parts of the page to navs + corresponding css changes
+- changed divs in main and aside sections to articles - NO MORE DIVS!
+- changed footer from h2 to h3
+- added alt descriptions for last 3 imgs

 Link: https://bgerner.github.io/horiseon-code-refactor/